Nut Free Granola Bars

 6. More no bake snack recipes

 • 4 ingredients.
-For such an easy and delicious snack, you’ll love that it’s made with just four ingredients, most of which you probably have on hand already.
+You’ll love that it’s made with just four ingredients, most of which you likely already have on hand.

 • Easily customizable.
 Not a fan of dried fruit?
 Swap it out for some seeds, coconut flakes, or chocolate chips.
 The options are limitless.